mrichar1/clipster/README.md

 # Maximum length for new clipboard items
 max_input = 50000

-# Number of rows of clipboard content to show in the selectionwidget before truncating
+# Number of rows of clipboard content to show in the selection widget before truncating
 # Set to a high number to avoid truncation
 row_height = 3